linkerd/website/linkerd.io/content/2.16/reference/timeouts.md

 a request before aborting.

-Timeouts are a client-side behavior, and are therefore performed by the outbound side of the Linkerd proxy.[^1] Note that if these timeouts are reached, the request will not be retried.
-Retry timeouts can be configured as part of [retry configuration](../retries/).
+Timeouts are a client-side behavior, and are therefore performed by the outbound side of the Linkerd proxy.[^1] Note that timeouts configured in this way are not retryable -- if these timeouts are reached, the request will not be retried.
+Retryable timeouts can be configured as part of [retry configuration](../retries/).

 ## Configuring Timeouts

-Timeous are configured by a set of annotations which can be set on a Kubernetes Service resource or on a HttpRoute or GrpcRoute which has a Service as a parent.
+Timeous are configured by a set of annotations which can be set on a Kubernetes Service resource or on a HTTPRoute or GRPCRoute which has a Service as a parent.
 Client proxies will then fail requests to that Service or route once they exceed the timeout.
 If any timeout configuration annotations are present on a route resource, they override all timeout configuration annotations on the parent